Writing about Extracurriculars

 2020-09-20 Writing About Extracurriculars

-All right.
-Welcome everyone.
+[00:00:00] Welcome everyone.
 As you guys come on in, we’ll start in about a minute so that everybody has time to enter into the big marker webinar room.
-But today we’re going to be talking about writing the extra curriculars in your common applicant.
+But today we’re going to be talking about Writing About Extracurriculars in your common applicant.
 Which is always a big topic that people want to know more about.

 All right.
 So it looks like we have just about everyone in, so we are going to get started.
 So again, welcome everyone.
 This is going to be one of both sides, admissions webinars, and the topic for today’s webinar is going to be writing about your extracurriculars.
 And the common application.
-So just to orient everyone with the webinar timing and all the different chat tabs, I’ll start off with a presentation and then we’ll answer some of the questions that you post in the live Q and a tab.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 So in your audience view, you should see a Q and a tab with a big marker.
 You can post all the questions that you guys have in there, and we’ll answer some of them during the Q and a, and then.
 Yes.
 During the presentation, we’ll also talk about some of the services that bulls-eye offers to help you guys with your applications.